Sejmou/learning-d3/README.md

 Once that is done, run `yarn` to install the project's dependencies (effectively only TypeScript and d3).

 Then, run `yarn dev` and the project should become available via [localhost on port 5173](http://localhost:5173/).

+## Branches
+I've organized the code into separate, numbered branches.
+The numbers correspond with the chapter numbers in the Udemy course (assuming the course instructor doesn't modify them later).